purescript-codegen/purescript-js-object/README.md

 # purescript-js-object

-Access js object methods and properties without writing JS bindings... ...or just GENERATE it (without any codegen) from the type.
+Access js object methods and properties without writing JS bindings... ...or just generate mutable JS object FFI (without any codegen) from the type.

 ## The Problem